 A journey to discover South India: the Tamil Nadu region with its original culture, its stone temples and classical dances that represent a unique experience surrounded by tasty dishes of the local cuisine different from the rest of the country; Periyar, with its famous natural reserve, where bison, sambar, wild boar, elephants and tigers live; Kumarakom, paradise for observers of sedentary and migratory birds; Kerala where, according to legend, the warrior goddess Bhadrakali choose to live; Cochin, a city with a colonial past, a happy syncretism of different cultures.
 The journey requires a good spirit of adaptation for some long transfers and quite spicy food.
 Leave with us for this magnificent trip to India without barriers!

 Breakfast.
 In the morning departure for Tanjore (km.
-177, about 6 hours), visiting along the route Chidambaram, Darusuram and Gangaikondacholapuram.
-In Darusuram there is the Airatesvara Temple, a fine example of Chola architecture, with columns thickly decorated with miniature sculptures, while in Gangaikondacholapuram there is a temple consecrated to Shiva, built by Rajendra, and certainly represents a more advanced phase of the art of the Chola.
+177, about 6 hours), along the route we will see Chidambaram, Darusuram and Gangaikondacholapuram.
+In Darusuram there is the Airatesvara Temple, a fine example of Chola architecture, with columns thickly decorated with miniature sculptures, while in Gangaikondacholapuram there is a temple consacrated to Shiva, built by Rajendra, which certainly represents a more advanced phase of the art of the Chola.
 Free lunch.
 Arrival in Tanjore expected in the late afternoon: hotel accommodation.
 Dinner and overnight.

 Breakfast.
 Tanjore, founded by the Chola, rulers of this region for centuries, later became the capital of Rajaraja I. During his reign and that of his son there was a great widening of the borders.
 The Chola became rich with the trade of silk, cotton, spices, drugs, jewelry, sandalwood and camphor, also developing agriculture.
 The differences of the castes became more and more clear, the temporal power merged with the spiritual one: the images of the monarchs of the past were venerated and the raja-guru or priest of the king became the main adviser not only spiritually but also politically.
 In the morning we visit the Brihadishvara Temple, which represents the emblem of this new conception of government.
 Built in granite, it contains a large statue of Nandi or sacred bull, carved from a single stone, about 6 meters long and 3 meters high.
 After visiting the temple, you can admire the Chola bronze sculptures, exhibited with sobriety and elegance in the museum of the Nayaka Palace, built from 1550, an imposing stone building whose buildings are arranged around several courtyards.
 In the afternoon excursion to Trichy, known as "City of sacred rock".
 Its origins are lost in the centuries prior to the Christian era.
 Visit the temple of Srirangam, where pilgrims and worshippers celebrate the rituals on the bank of the Cauvery river.
 Here in December a big party is celebrated, Vaikunta Ekadasi or Festival of Heaven, which lasts 21 days.
 Return to Tanjore, dinner and overnight.